cs3110/textbook/interp/simpl_typecheck.md

 by writing a function `typeof : Context.t -> expr -> typ`,
 such that `typeof ctx e = t` if and only if `ctx |- e : t`.
-Note that the `typeof` function produces the type as output, so the function is actually not checking the type, but inferring it!
+Note that the `typeof` function produces the type as output, so the function is actually inferring the type!
 That inference is easy for SimPL; it would be considerably harder for larger languages.

 Let's start with the base cases: